natewilcox/tic-tac-toe/README.md

 # Tic Tac Toe

-This repository contains a client, server, and shared library for a Tic Tac Toe game.
+This repository contains a client, server, and shared library for a Tic Tac Toe.

 ## Structure